adammichaelwood/adammichaelwood.github.io/_posts/2012-04-01-on-free-verse.md

 layout: poem
 title: On Free Verse
 author: Adam Michael Wood
-description: Not for me, the free-verse verses,<br/>curses. worse! those terse reverses.
+description: "Not for me, the free-verse verses,<br/>curses. worse! those terse reverses."
 ---

-Not for me, the free-verse verses, curses. worse! those terse reverses.
+Not for me, the free-verse verses,
+curses. worse! those terse reverses.

 I prefer my diction airy,
 love should be joyful; terror, scary.

 How, without rhyme, can the ear be undone?
 What good is a poem not meant for the tongue?

-"Nay!" to the nihilist nabobs of knowledge, you godless creations of mandated college.
+"Nay!" to the nihilist nabobs of knowledge,
+you godless creations of mandated college.

 Art's not for asking, "now, what might this mean?"
 It's for wooing and warring, and all things between.

-So give me some Shel, in the attic I'll read, or slip me a Byron to make my heart bleed.
+So give me some Shel, in the attic I'll read,
+or slip me a Byron to make my heart bleed.

 Send me with Shakespeare or Marlowe to bed
 (I know yeah, I know- white men who are dead).

 Bring Old Uncle Walt, either Whitman or other,
 (The first one for me, and the last for my brother)

-Bring all the old leather-bound volumes of yore let unrhymed, unfeeling verse fall to the floor.
+Bring all the old leather-bound volumes of yore
+let unrhymed, unfeeling verse fall to the floor.

 Bring Geisel, bring David, bring Edgar A. Poe
 (you wouldn't believe the strange places they go).

-Fiddle my heart-strings, tam-tam on my ears with words that have bested the test of the years.
+Fiddle my heart-strings, tam-tam on my ears
+with words that have bested the test of the years.

 For it's truth, and not freedom, that sets the heart free.
 So your so called "free" verse- it just isn't for me.

-//END//